Prospective Student FAQs

 • Non-Flinders Graduates - at least 25% of places for graduates from other universities.
 These places will mostly be filled by applicants who are also eligible for other subquotas below.

 • Rural - at least 28% of places for people who lived in a rural area for 5 years consecutively or 10 years total.
-You do not have to apply for MDRS (up to 24 places) but most places in this sub-quota are likely to go to MDRS applicants.

 • Humanitarian - for applicants who meet the minimum entry requirements, are Australian citizens or permanent residents, and hold a humanitarian/refugee visa.